stolostron/rhacm-docs/troubleshoot_acm/trouble_app_subscription.md

 # Troubleshooting subscription is not linked to the application

-An application is created and set to use a subscription the uses the `matchLabel` annotation.
+An application is created and set to use a subscription that uses the `matchLabel` annotation.
 This issue is specifically related to product version `1.0.0`.

 ## Symptom: Subscription is not linked to the application